Solicitors & other professional clients

-For full details of what barristers can and cannot offer, as well as the key differences between barristers and solicitors, please visit the Bar Council website by clicking here.
+For full details of what barristers can and cannot offer, as well as the key differences between barristers and solicitors, please visit the Bar Council website.

 Contact needs to be established by telephoning the Clerks’ Room and asking to speak to the Senior Clerk.
 They will be able to tell you what you need to do next.
 Please note that not all types of work are permitted under the Public Access scheme.
 Barristers cannot undertake the following types of work under Public Access: